YinHk-Notes/javascript-cheatsheet-and-note/note/spread operator.md

 ## Rest parameter

-A variadic function is a function of indefinite arity, i.e., one which accepts a variable number of arguments.
+A variadic function is a function of indefinite arity, i.e., one which **accepts a variable number of arguments**.

 - rest parameter canbe any type,JavaScript does not care about the type in rest parameter.
 - A function definition can have only one ...restParam.